nanodesigns/nanosupport/readme.md

 ## Changelog

-### 0.2.0 - 2016-AUG-31
+### 0.2.0 - 2016-AUG-15
 #### Major changes
+* Minimum WordPress version upgraded to 4.4.0
-* Knowledgebase can be made optional
+* Knowledgebase made optional
-* UI added for selecting Knowledgebase Icons
+* UI added for selecting Knowledgebase Category Icons
-* Closing a ticket from front end
+* Added feature for closing a ticket from front end
-* CSS Tooltip added to Submit form for better UX
+* Tooltip added to Submit form for better UX
 * Submit Form is made dynamic for adding feature to the `<form>` element
-* Ticket Attachment feature is added for Questions

 #### Minor changes/fixes
+* Select2 Plugin updated to 4.0.3
 * Knowledgebase CSS revamped
 * Fixed a conflict with Yoast SEO and Select2 plugin in admin areas
 * File organization, some CSS files made LESS for easy compilation
 * JavaScript fallback plan implemented for front end
-* 3 other fixes/UI improvements
+* Other fixes/UI improvements
-* New action and filter hooks introduced

 ### 0.1.1 - 2016-JUN-21
 * A bug on Submit ticket is fixed